mayTkhin24/couchers/app/backend/readme.md

 ## Q/A:

-Q: When running tests python is not connecting to the db.
-What do I do?

-A: Doublecheck that your DB test container is running.
-Then make sure the DATABASE_CONNECTION_STRING is similar to the one set in `backend.test.env`.
-Besides `localhost` it should be the same - if it is different the docs may be out of date.
-Please submit a PR to fix the docs.

-Q: I can't connect to the DB!
+### Q: I can't connect to the DB!

-A: First doublecheck what port the DB is listening on - run `docker compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
+**A**: First doublecheck what port the DB is listening on - run `docker compose up postgres` and it should say something like `listening on IPv6 address "::", port 6545`.
 Then doublecheck you have the right password.
 There are TWO passwords - one for the test db and one for the normal db!
 See app/postgres.dev.env and app/postgres.test.env

 [Here is information for debugging the backend inside VS Code](/docs/backend-in-vscode.md)

+### Q: I'm seeing issues with migrations or the database not being up to date!

+**A**: This happens when you either switch between branches that mutate the database or something else funny happens.
+The easiest way is to nuke the database:

+1. Stop postgres docker container
+2. Delete the `postgres` folder in `app/data`
+3. Re-run `docker compose up --build`

+If you have **any trouble**, send Aapeli a message on Slack.
+He's more than happy to spend a bit of time helping you set things up!

+### Q: How do I log in or sign up when developing?

+**A**: If you are using the local backend, you can log in with the username "aapeli" and the password "Aapeli's password".
+This comes from the [dummy data](https://github.com/Couchers-org/couchers/blob/develop/app/backend/src/data/dummy_users.json).
+For emails, see the next question.

+If you are using the live dev api ("next"/staging), it will send you real emails so you can sign up.
+However, all links will point to next.couchershq.org.
+If you want to open them with the couchers frontend you are working on locally, change the links to http://localhost:3000/rest/of/the/url.

+### Q: How do I receive emails like the signup confirmation email in local dev?

+**A**: We run [MailDev](https://github.com/maildev/maildev) with the docker compose setup: it will receive emails and let you browse them.
+To view emails, visit <http://localhost:1080>.